|

 the birds are trained and conditioned for release.
 In the process, the

-animals are acquainted with their natural diet to enable them to
+animals are familiarized with their natural diet to enable them

 survive when released back to the wild.